-- Coagulation testing market we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") to develop a range of products for the point-of-care coagulation market, pursuant to a collaboration agreement with Siemens ("Collaboration Agreement") and, once approved for sale, will manufacture test strips for these products under a Supply Agreement with Siemens ("Supply Agreement").
+- Coagulation testing market we are working with Siemens Healthcare Diagnostics, Inc. ("Siemens") in relation to a range of products for the point-of-care coagulation market, pursuant to a Collaboration Agreement with Siemens ("Collaboration Agreement").
+The first such product developed with Siemens, the Xprecia StrideTM Coagulation Analyzer, received CE mark approval on December 9, 2014 and is now being released by Siemens in Europe.
+Under the terms of a supply agreement with Siemens ("Supply Agreement"), UBS acts as exclusive manufacturer of test strips for this product and two further tests still in development with Siemens.
 We are also developing our own Prothrombin Time International Normalized Ratio ("PT-INR") test targeted at the patient self-test market and intend to enter into distribution arrangements with respect to that test. - Blood glucose we will provide services to LifeScan as required from time to time, pursuant to a Master Services and Supply Agreement ("Master Services and Supply Agreement") and a development and research agreement ("Development and Research Agreement") with LifeScan. - Other electrochemical-cell based tests we are working on proving the broader applicability of our technology platform, including tests based on enzymatic, immunoassay and molecular diagnostic methods.
 We may seek to enter into collaborative arrangements, strategic alliances or distribution agreements with respect to any tests arising from this work.